lakg90/Image-Processing-Project/README.md

 ## Acknowledgements

-This project was completed as part of the *Facets of Mathematics* course at the University of Edinburgh.
+This project was completed as part of the Image Processing component of the course at the University of Edinburgh.